 Chairs have a responsibility to students, faculty, and the administration.
 The Chair is responsible for overseeing the quality of instruction in the Department and oversight of accreditation standards.
 This includes curriculum planning and assessment, recruiting and developing faculty, and departmental resource management.
 Multiple processes are in place to ensure that academic standards are upheld.
 The Chair works with the Department faculty to complete these processes.
 However, the Chair is responsible for the reporting of such.
-The Chair's Handbook (see Appendix A) is an electronic resource to aid Chairs in completing their recurring duties.
+The Chair and Faculty Resources site (see Appendix A) provides guidance to aid Chairs in completing their recurring duties.